Unit Interval Orders and the Dot Action on the Cohomology of Regular Semisimple Hessenberg Varieties: Local monodromy and local fundamental groups

 \subsection{Local fundamental group}

 Fact~\ref{lmfact} leads to the following definition.

-\begin{definition} Suppose $X$ is a complex manifold $x$, and suppose $Y$ is a closed, nowhere dense, analytic subspace of $X$ containing a point $x$.
-Then the local fundamental group of $X\setminus Y$ at $x$ is the isomorphism class of the group $\pi_1(U,p)$ where $U$ is any good neighborhood of $x$ (with respect to $Y$) and $p\in U$. \end{definition}
+\begin{definition} Suppose $X$ is a complex manifold, and $Y$ is a closed, nowhere dense, analytic subspace of $X$ containing a point $x$.
+Then the \emph{local fundamental group} of $X\setminus Y$ at $x$ is the isomorphism class of the group $\pi_1(U\setminus Y,p)$ where $U$ is any good neighborhood of $x$ (with respect to $Y$) and $p\in U\setminus Y$. \end{definition}

-Since the smoothness of $X$ in the Definition~\ref{dlfg} implies that $U$ is connected, the isomorphism class of $\pi_1(U,p)$ is indeed well-defined.
+Since the smoothness of $X$ in the Definition~\ref{dlfg} (together with Fact~\ref{lmfact}) implies that $U\setminus Y$ is connected, the isomorphism class of $\pi_1(U\setminus Y,p)$ is indeed well-defined.
 But, since we have not given a way to fix a base point, it is only defined up to a non-canonical isomorphism.

 On the other hand, suppose $X$ as in Definition~\ref{dlfg} is connected.
 Pick any point $q\in X\setminus Y$.
 Given a good neighborhood $U$ of $x$ relative to $Y$, we can find a point $p\in U\setminus Y$ and a path $\gamma$ from $p$ to $q$.
 From this, we get a group homomorphism